madhankb/OSD-SM-HTTP-basic-authentication/README.md

 2. When creating a task, under container definition port mapping make sure the container ports 5601 and 9200 are added.
 3. Under environment variables, add the mandatory keys and values mentioned in this [doc](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/dashboards.html#dashboards-local) to seamlessly connect with managed service domain.

+> [!NOTE]
-*Note: I have added `task.json` file from the ECS task defenition to help understand the environment variables that has to be set while creating tasks*
+> I have added `task.json` file from the ECS task defenition to help understand the environment variables that has to be set while creating tasks

 4. Execute the service using the previously created task within the identical VPC and subnet where the managed service OpenSearch domain is operating.
 5. Access the self-managed dashboards by hitting the public endpoint of the running task in ECS Fargate.
 By doing so, you can conveniently view and interact with all the saved objects in accordance with the Fine-Grained Access Control settings.